AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### practice project:
 1. lucky fortune cookies

-Did you remember to take regular breaks away from your screen during this week?
+# Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
+yes, twice.
+I went out for a walk during the weekend.
-What is Timeboxing?
+# What is Timeboxing?
 Have you heard of it before?
 Will you use it?

+In gist, timeboxing is a time management technique where you allocate a fixed time period to a planned activity.
+You work on the activity during the fixed time period and stop working on it once the time is up - then, you assess whether you've reached your planned goals.

+I need to learn more about it.
-On a a 0-5 scale, how confident are you with each of the assignments?
+# On a a 0-5 scale, how confident are you with each of the assignments?
+I give 5 for assigntment 1 Pseudocode and give 3 for my first software project.
-What are of you proud of up to this point in the course?
+# What are of you proud of up to this point in the course?
+I can code a simple project and started to learn python which I know 3 years ago.
-Do you have a personal learning strategy?
+# Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.
+Firstly, starting learning from a small and easy tutuaril and do some practice on your own.
+I tried to one or two functions of pyhton every day.
-If you could send a time traveling text message back to yourself at the start of this course, what would it say?
+# If you could send a time traveling text message back to yourself at the start of this course, what would it say?
+You need to start to learn python by watching the tuturial.
-What is Python?
+# What is Python?
+A coding language.
-Have you developed a habit of exploring?
+# Have you developed a habit of exploring?
+Yes.
+Just google it not matther how much you know.
-Have you meditated before?
+# Have you meditated before?
+yes.
+But i am not sure if it is meditated.
-Is there something over which you have gained a degree of mastery before in your life?
+# Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?

-Do you consider yourself a developer yet?
+# Do you consider yourself a developer yet?
+NO
-Do you value creativity?
+# Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?
+yes.
 How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
 Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?
 What is an IDE?